My Google #, you will be asked ur 1st name. 602-935-5206/ Quicker response, Text 602-670-7569

 Photo 3: Was another fellow ham (Steve) who I had become really good friends with and he was a good climber and as you can see, like me felt very comfortable at any height… This was at the completion and I think we were celebrating a job well done…!

 Photo 4: The Total Installation All Completed Of the KT34A 6-Element Beam

 … Above That Is A Vertical 2-Meter Antenna, Plus Dual 2-Meter Beams…The Vertical is for a local repeater. . .
 Note, The Red Light On Top, Just To Deflect Low Flighting Aircraft…!

 Photo: 5 This is a view of my new ham shack and the window view of the mountains and downtown Phoenix…!
 The Phoenix Lites Were Just Beautiful…!

 Photo: 6 This is a view from the sun deck, just outside of the arcadia door of the ham shack…!
 This View Sundeck Was A Great Place That We Watched Fireworks On The 4th Of July…!
 The downtown view of Phoenix!

 Photo: 7 This is a view of the house, showing the ham shack on top and the completed tower and antennas…

-Photo: 8 This is a photo of the senator’s ham shack, and all the members young and old… I was sitting on the floor right of the senator with a flat-top haircut and a yellow shirt…
+Photo: 8 This is a photo of the senator’s ham shack, and all the members young and old… I was sitting on the floor right in front [Yellow Shirt] of the senator with a flat-top haircut…